jayeshprajapaticrest/Cofense_Sentinel_integration/README.md

 ## Introduction<a name="Introduction"></a>

-The Cofense-Triage data connector gives the below capabilities :
+The Cofense-Triage data connector gives the below capabilities:

 1. CofenseBasedIndicatorCreator :
 Get Threat Indicators from the Cofense platform and create Threate Intelligence Indicators in Microsoft Sentinel.